wp-plugins/foliopress-wysiwyg/readme.txt

 img.noborder { border: none; }
 .noborder { border: none; }`

+= My empty paragraphs are being removed all the time.
+How can I stop this? =

+For complex reasons we need to strip empty paragraphs but you can use &lt;br /&gt; break tags to create the same effect of empty lines.
+The keyboard shortcut is shift enter.
+We don't really recommend using either &lt;br /&gt; tags or empty paragraphs for formatting, you should be able to handle it in your CSS.

 = Your plugin is not working, all I can see it this: =

 > Parse error: syntax error, unexpected T_CONST, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or '}' in {your web root}/wp-content/plugins/foliopress-wysiwyg/foliopress-wysiwyg-class.php on line 96